Top Ten Tips to Improve Your Internet Radio Station

 8. Use a DJ Management Tool

-7. Embed a Web Player
+7. Embed a Web Radio Player

-6. Create a Custom Jingle
+6. Create a Custom Station Jingle

-Why not add a catchy jingle for listeners to hear as they tune-in to your station?
+Why not add a catchy jingle for listeners to hear as they tune in to your station?
 It’s informative and familiar to repeat listeners.
-Start building your brand through the use of radio imaging or an “introfile” before the live broadcast even begins.
+Start building your brand through the magic of radio imaging before the live broadcast even begins.
 Whether you come up with a jingle in-house or hire a professional to craft one for you, it’s imperative to maintain the same sound, tone, and overall consistency when recording.
-Technically speaking, you must encode the introfile bitrate, sample rate, and channels (stereo or mono) to match the live online radio stream.

 5. Submit to Streaming Radio Directories

-4. Include ID3 MetaTags
+4. Include ID3 Meta Tags

-You definitely want to include ID3 metatags in all of your music files.
-This is the data passed to audio players that contains the track title, album, and artist.
-Let your listeners know what’s playing.
-The universal Mp3Tag editor recommended on Midnight.fm‘s “ID3 Audio Meta Tag Tutorial” doesn’t require any technical skills.
-You can even insert cover art into your mp3 / metatags for more advanced playback displays.
-Do not overlook this commonly made mistake.
+You definitely want to include ID3 meta tags in your audio files.
+This is the metadata containing the track title, album, and artist that is passed on to web radio players for display.
+Let your listeners know what’s playing as they listen.
+We recommend batch editing with Mp3Tag (which includes AAC editing).
+You can even insert cover art into your meta tags for more advanced playback displays.
+Do not overlook this commonly made mistake!

 3. Make the Most of Auto DJ

 Cutting in live over an automated broadcast can often prove to be a tough transition for any radio station, online or terrestrial.
-So, you’ll definitely want to consider running AutoDJ continuously in the background.
-For one, this makes shifting the listeners between a scheduled playlist and live event or radio show seamless.
-Not to mention, automatic.
-Plus, it prevents downtime if or when the remote feed is lost.
-By implementing IceCast’s fallback mountpoint or enabling Liquidsoap for SHOUTcast v2, “kicking” DJs is a thing of the past thanks to the Centova Cast control panel.
+For one, it may confuse the listeners.
+Fortunately, an Internet radio station with Auto DJ makes shifting listeners between a scheduled playlist and live event or radio show seamless.
+Not to mention, it prevents downtime if or when a remote studio feed is lost.

 2. Enable HTTPS / SSL Streaming

-1. Invest in the Best Gear
+1. Invest in the Best Audio Gear

-• Choose headphones that are comfortable and have a long cable.
+• -Choose headphones that are comfortable and have a long cable.

-• Purchase a quality microphone to improve sound and clarity.
+• -Purchase a quality microphone to improve sound and clarity.

-• Don’t skimp on the mixing board.
+• -Don’t skimp on the mixing board.
 It is the heartbeat of your station!

-Fine tuning your Internet radio station is an ongoing project.
+Fine-tuning your Internet radio station is an ongoing project.
 Have fun with it.
 As technology evolves there will always be new ways to tweak and improve your station.

 • Share: